Franklin Elmer Ellsworth Hamilton

 Franklin Elmer Ellsworth Hamilton (August 9, 1866 in Pleasant Valley, Ohio – May 4, 1918) was an American bishop of the Methodist Episcopal Church, elected in 1916.

 Birth and family

 Franklin was the son of the Rev. William Patrick and Henrietta (Dean) Hamilton.
+His middle name honors Union officer Elmer Ellsworth.
 He married Mary Mackie Pierce April 25, 1895.
 They had the following children: Edward Pierce, Arthur Dean, and Elisabeth Louise.

 Hamilton was the younger brother of John William Hamilton, also a bishop of the Methodist Episcopal Church.

 Education

 Franklin graduated from the Boston Latin School in 1883.
 He then earned the A.B. degree at Harvard University in 1887.
 He went on to earn the S.T.B. degree (1892) and the Ph.D. degree in 1899 at Boston University.
 He was also elected Phi Beta Kappa.
 Hamilton continued his education with three years of post-graduate work at Berlin University, Germany, and in Paris, France.

 Ordained and academic ministry

 Hamilton entered the New England Annual Conference of the M.E.
 Church in 1891.
 He was appointed to East Boston.
 He then became the pastor at Newtonville.
 His final pastorate was First Methodist of Boston.